 About 45 minutes into the walk Mount Cook suddenly appeared in the distance.
 Wow!

 Mount Cook is a permanently snow-clad mountain; the highest peak in Australasia at 3,724m.
 Barry vividly recalled how a massive landslide in 1991 shaved 10 metres off its height.
 Fascinatingly it’s surrounded by another 19 (or 22 depending on the information source!) peaks exceeding elevations of 3,000 metres.
 In 1642 when the Dutch navigator Abel Tasman sighted the mountain, it was known as Aoraki (also spelt Aorangi; from the Maori for “cloud piercer”).
-In 1851, as was the case of many NZ landmarks and places, Captain James Cook influenced the current name.
+In 1851, as was the case with many NZ landmarks and places, Captain James Cook influenced the current name.

 Out Of This World

 We walked down to the banks of the lake.
 It felt like being on the set of the Frozen movies!
-Totally unreal.
+Unreal.
 For a short while, we were the only people there.
 It was eerily silent apart from the creaking icebergs and rushing water.
 At the lake end, water rushed down the valley we’d just walked along, running swiftly under the swing bridges.
 It was unbelievable how much water was pouring out, just from the mountain.
 The Hooker Glacier (11km long) towered in the distance.
-One big drop from there could apparently cause a tidal wave as massive icebergs crash into the lake.
+One big drop from there could cause a tidal wave as massive icebergs crash into the lake.
 This is only one of the glaciers that trail off from the mountain.
 We visited Tasman Glacier (23.5km long) the following day.

 Like many of the glaciers in the Southern Alps, Hooker Glacier is rapidly melting.
 The current glacier lake only started to form in the 1970s, left behind as Hooker Glacier retreated.
 The glacier lake is projected to grow even larger as the terminus retreats until it reaches the glacier bed about 4 km upstream from the current terminus.
 So don’t delay.
 Make visiting this place a priority on your itinerary if you’re ever fortunate enough to travel the South Island.